After eating a magic apple, prepared by Missy to get rid of her, Taïga has fallen in a deep, coma like sleep…

 Granny shakes her head.
 ‘Let’s go home, check on Taïga and get ourselves that cup of tea, shall we?’

-‘Oh…’ The precious bottle slips from Taïga’s trembling fingers and breaks, spilling potion all around her.
+‘Oh…’ The liquid is slippery and the precious bottle slips from Taïga’s trembling fingers and breaks, spilling potion all around her.

 A beautiful light envelops her and she feels warm and lightheaded.
 She’s not even thirsty anymore.
 She closes her eyes, giving in to the prickling sensation in her limbs, and the world starts spinning.

-The Grey sisters find Taïga deeply asleep in her bed.
+The Grey sisters find Taïga as they left her – deeply asleep in her bed.
 With a frown, Granny replaces the broken bottle at the bedside table.

 ‘I hope she didn’t drink it, it’s too dangerous.’

 ‘Well.
-She would be dead now, and it’s not the case, so why should we worry?
-It was probably the wretched dog anyway.’
+She would be dead now, and it’s not the case, so why worry over spilled milk?’
+She grins at Granny who looks blankly back.

 Part I – End of Chapter 20